Jam-R-ri/delete-explorer/README.md

 PASSCODE FOR EXE IS: {}

-LEGAL: i am not liable for what this is used for and this is for educatianal/testing use only
+DISCLAIMER: I'm not responsible for any bad usage of this.
+This educational/testing purpouses only